 Aspire’s therapists are fully licensed to practice in the state of Maryland.
 They are licensed psychologists, licensed clinical social workers, and licensed professional counselors.
 A fully licensed therapist has either a doctorate or a master’s degree and has completed required post-graduate supervised training.

-Our consulting psychiatrist, Bruce Tanenbaum, MD is available to do medication evaluations and medication monitoring.
+Our Psychiatric Nurse Practitioner (PNP) is available to do medication evaluations and medication monitoring.
 There is a high demand for psychiatrists who accept insurance, and a limited number of psychiatrists who do so.
-For that reason, Dr. Tanenbaum can only treat clients who are currently seeing a therapist at Aspire.
+For that reason, our PNP can only treat clients who are currently seeing a therapist at Aspire.
 We do collaborate with other psychiatrists and primary care providers who prescribe medication for our clients.

 Ms. Carrie Zilcoski, LCSW-C, CAS